BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-cortex/07-utils/05-database.md

 - `db`: (string, default: 'LAMP') the database.
 - `client_url`: (string) a valid mongodb URL with login info.
 - `client`: (object) a valid pymongo client

+#### Returns
+A dataframe containing the ActivityEvent data for this participant with two additional columns: "name" and "spec".

 #### Example